 What we offer

 The majority of penetration tests offered on the market focus on the exploitation of already known vulnerabilities.
-In this case, the testers rely on automated evaluation of the security level of the components under test, supported by security software.
-We pursue an alternative approach here.
-Our specialists contribute their expertise from a large number of top-class research projects.
+In this case, the testers rely on the automated evaluation of the security level of the components under test, supported by security software.
+We pursue an alternative approach.
+Our specialists contribute their expertise from numerous top-class research projects.
 As a result, previously unknown, completely new vulnerabilities (zero-day vulnerabilities) are found during the tests.

 |IT-Security||Information security management|